usershivammalik/fake-news-dectector/README.md

-# fake-news-dectector
+# fake_news
-this is my project
+This is my fake news detaction repository..